In an 8-week study with 38 people, onion juice was successfully used for hair loss with observable hair re-growth in almost all the participants.

 As you can imagine, the damage done by free radicals to the hair follicles can be particularly irritating and inflammatory.
 That is one more reason that onion juice is an effective treatment for hair loss.

-Onion juice’s anti-inflammatory properties make it useful at decreasing hair follicle inflammation and irritation and creating a healthy environment for hair growth to occur.
+Onion juice’s anti-inflammatory properties make it useful for decreasing hair follicle inflammation and irritation and creating a healthy environment for hair growth to occur.

 What Science Has to Say About Onion Juice for Hair Growth

-There is no doubt that onion juice has a number of properties that could make it effective at treating thinning hair no matter the cause.
+There is no doubt that onion juice has several properties that could make it effective at treating thinning hair no matter the cause.
 But have there been any scientific studies done to prove its effectiveness?

 More research is needed in humans, but animal studies show it is effective in encouraging hair growth and topical lotions of onion juice are recommended (4).